cytoscape/cx/docs/_excluded_posts/2023-08-09-hcx-specification.markdown

     type: list of string

     Description: Hiview uses this value to tag each member node in the circle-packing layout.
 Each element in this list need to be unique.
 Typically, each value in this list is the gene symbol of a member within a subsystem.
 However, users have the flexibility to assign alternative identifiers to this attribute.
-If this attribute is absent, Hiview will default to using the name attribute of the nodes specified in the **HCX::member** attribute for the node label.
-If neither **HCX::member** nor **HCX::memberNames** is defined for at least one node, the circle-packing layout option will be deactivated in Hiview.
+If this attribute is absent, Hiview will default to using the name attribute of the nodes specified in the **HCX::members** attribute for the node label.
+If neither **HCX::members** nor **HCX::memberNames** is defined for at least one node, the circle-packing layout option will be deactivated in Hiview.
+If both **HCX::members** and **HCX::memberNames** exist on a node, Hiview uses **HCX::members**.

 - Attribute name: **HCX::memberQuery**